Duality for commutative group stacks: Introduction

 Sections~\ref{section_rational_varieties} and~\ref{section_CS} are devoted to applications, respectively to rational varieties and in the context of the section conjecture.

 The last section~\ref{section_Ext} recollects for the convenience of the reader some known results about $\shExt$ sheaves that are used throughout the paper.

 {\bf Notations and terminology.} Throughout the paper, the topology we use is the \emph{fppf} topology, unless we explicitly use another one.
 Let $S$ be a base scheme.
-If $X$ is an algebraic stack over~$S$, we denote by $\champic(X/S)$ its Picard stack, that is, the stack whose fiber category over an $S$-scheme $U$ is the category of invertibles sheaves on $X\times_S U$.
+If $X$ is a stack over~$S$, we denote by $\champic(X/S)$ its Picard stack, that is, the stack whose fiber category over an $S$-scheme $U$ is the category of invertibles sheaves on $X\times_S U$.
 The Picard functor is the \emph{fppf} sheafification of $U\mapsto \Pic(X\times_S U)$ and is denoted by $\Pic_{X/S}$.
+The coarse moduli sheaf (or coarse moduli space) of~$X$ is the \emph{fppf} sheafification of the presheaf of isomorphism classes of objects of $X$, e.g. $\Pic_{X/S}$ is the coarse moduli space of $\champic(X/S)$.
+It comes with a universal property, see~\cite[(3.19)]{LMB}.
 A morphism $f : X\to Y$ is said to be cohomologically flat in dimension zero (or just cohomologically flat, for short) if the formation of~$f_*\Oc_X$ commutes with base change.
 If $G$ is a sheaf of abelian groups over $S$, the sheaf $\Hom_{S-\textrm{gp}}(G, \gm)$ of group homomorphisms from $G$ to $\gm$ is denoted by $G^D$ and is called the Cartier dual of $G$.
 The \emph{fppf} sheaf $\shExt^i(G, \gm)$ will often be shortened as $E^i(G)$.
 We denote by~$G^0$ and $G^{\tau}$ respectively the neutral and torsion component of~$G$ (see \emph{e.g.}~\cite[3.3.1]{Brochard_finiteness}).
 If $A$ is an abelian scheme -- \emph{i.e.} a smooth and proper group scheme with connected fibers -- we denote by $A^t$ its dual~$\Pic^0_{A/S}$.
 It is an abelian scheme, isomorphic to $E^1(A)$ (\ref{dual_and_ext1_abelian}) and the isomorphism will often be used implicitly.
 We found it convenient to give (perhaps uncommon) names to some objects.
 We hope that it will not bother the reader.
 Here is a list of those terms with the place where the definition can be found: commutative group stack (\ref{def_cgs}), dual of a commutative group stack (\ref{def_dual_cgs}), abelian stack (\ref{def_abelian_stacks}), duabelian group (\ref{def_duabelian_groups}), Cartier group (\ref{Cartier_groups}), evaluation map $e_G$ (\ref{def_eval_map}), $H^{-1}(G)$ and $H^0(G)$ (\ref{def_hi}), exact sequence of commutative group stacks (\ref{def_suites_exactes}).